ran-var/blog/source/_posts/uefi-attack.md

 ## Reading the Flash

-Now comes the fun part.
 Most laptops make this *almost too easy* - you just need to pop off the bottom cover, no security screws, no tamper seals, nothing.

 Once you're in, you need to locate the SPI flash chip.
 The chip itself is typically SOIC-8 package, which is just a fancy way of saying it has 8 legs and is surface-mounted.